tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 Objects stored in Azure Key Vault retain versions whenever a new instance of an object is created, and each version has a unique identifier and URL.
 When an object is first created, it is given a unique version identifier and is marked as the current version of the object.
 Creation of a new instance with the same object name gives the new object a unique version identifier and causes it to become the current version.

-Objects in Azure Key Vault can be addressed using the current identifier or a version specific identifier.
+Objects in Azure Key Vault can be addressed using the current identifier or a version-specific identifier.
 For example, given a Key with the name “MasterKey”, performing operations with the current identifier causes the system to use the latest available version.
-Performing operations with the version specific identifier causes the system to use that specific version of the object.
+Performing operations with the version-specific identifier causes the system to use that specific version of the object.

 Objects are uniquely identified within Azure Key Vault using a URL such that no two objects in the system, regardless of geo-location, have the same URL.
 The complete URL to an object is called the Object Identifier and consists of a prefix portion that identifies the Key Vault, the object type, a user provided Object Name, and an Object Version.
 The Object Name is case-insensitive and immutable.
 Identifiers that do not include the Object Version are referred to as Base Identifiers.